The Loxone Miniserver serves as central control unit for all kinds of automation tasks.

 The replaceable microSD card contains the operating system as well as the user programming and settings.
 The LAN interface is used for programming and the integrated web server allows the control of the system via a web interface or the Loxone App.

-It features 8 dry relay contacts, 8 digital inputs, 4 analog inputs (0-10V) and 4 analog outputs (0-10V).
+It features 8 potential free relays, 8 digital inputs, 4 analogue inputs (0-10V) and 4 analogue outputs (0-10V).
 Up to 30 Extensions can be added to the Miniserver via the Link interface to add additional functions such as inputs, outputs or interfaces.

 An interface for connecting KNX devices is also integrated.